Foundation Stage 1

 Our Class

 Welcome to FS1!
 My name is Mrs Thompson and I am the FS1 class teacher.
-Miss Giansante and Mrs Craddock are the FS1 Teaching assistants.
+Miss Giansante and Mrs Johnson are the FS1 Teaching assistants.
 In FS1, we support each child to make progress through effective environments, engaging experiences and high-quality interactions with enabling adults.
 Each child is valued and respected and has opportunities to make decisions and choices.
 Children’s views are sought, and their interests considered when provision is planned.
 We follow a 'planning in the moment' ethos following the children's interests and all provision and learning opportunities promote the characteristics of effective learning: playing and exploring, active learning and thinking critically.
 Resources are thoughtfully and sensitively planned, providing a wide range of authentic items, loose parts and open-ended play opportunities for children.
 Staff in FS1 have extensive knowledge of child development and each child is supported on their own individual path.
 Children are able to try things out at their own pace and take some risks in a safe but challenging environment.
 We aim to fully prepare each child for their school journey, supporting each child to develop a love of learning, independence, personal and social skills and a good level of literacy and numeracy skills that will form a strong foundation for their lifelong learning.
 Most importantly, we have lots and lots of fun, and we look forward to making lots of memories together!

 All children will need to bring a coat each day.
 We love to play outside, even in the rain, and will enjoy a forest school session every week.
 Children will also need to bring a pair of name wellies to leave in school.